neumino/neumino.github.io/movies.md

 ### King Richard
-*Released on 2021-11-18, vote average 6.5*
+*Released on 2021-11-18, vote average 7.2*

-Richard Williams serves as a coach to his daughters Venus and Serena, who will soon become two of the most legendary tennis players in history.
+The TRUE STORY of how Richard Williams served as a coach to his daughters Venus and Serena, who will soon become two of the most legendary tennis players in history.

 <iframe id="player"
 	type="text/html"